ryunp/d2vhd_wrapper/README.md

 \*|Select all volumes
 \<string\>|RegEx'd against VOLUME and LABEL fields

 Zero, one, or multiple terms can be specified, not specifying any terms will fall back to defaults.
-An asterisk will select all available drives.
+An asterisk will select all available volumes.

 Terms are matched against volume Name and Label columns in Disk2Vhd's volume listview.